mzimbres/rtcpp/README.md

   informations like the size of the allocated block.

-* Keep nodes in as-compact-as-possible buffers, either on the stack or heap, improving cache locality and making them specially usefull for embedded programming.
+* Keep nodes in as-compact-as-possible buffers, either on the stack or on the heap, improving cache locality, performance and making them specially useful for embedded programming.

+* This proposal makes it easy to work with pre-allocated and pre-linked nodes, a situation that is highly desirable when the user knows in advance the number of elements that is going to be inserted in the container, or has at least a reasonable upper bound on this number.

-To give the reader a rough idea of how baddly memory fragmentation can affect performance, I have made benchmarks for std::list and std::set.
+To give the reader a rough idea of how badly memory fragmentation can affect performance, I have made benchmarks for std::list and std::set.
 The benchmark is made inside of a pure function, say foo.
 Since the function is pure, we expect it to